Staff

 Alon Yaffe (President)

 Alon is the current board president of the JCS.
 He and his family joined the organization in 2004, and his son, Ari, graduated the JCS B’nei Mitzvah program in 2017.
 Alon grew up in a secular Jewish community in northern Israel and immigrated to the US in 1998.
-Alon has spent his entire adult life working in the software industry and is currently a senior manager at Barracuda Networks in downtown Ann Arbor.

 Ruth Freedman (Treasurer)